Updated: Apr 5

-have now worked with a large number of charities and my concerns about our governance structure have grown.
+I have now worked with a large number of charities and my concerns about the charity governance structure have grown.
 I know what I will be about to say will be controversial to some, but I am sharing my thoughts as I would genuinely like to hear other people’s views on this…

 I think we should pay trustees

 Let me share my reasons for this suggestion.
 I am not being critical of all current trustees.
 I have worked with many intelligent, experienced, dedicated and passionate trustees who are invaluable to the charity sector; I have also been a trustee myself.
-Most trustees are amazing but as a group, we have to ask, are they always giving us the ideas and scrutiny we need?
+Most trustees are amazing, but as a group, we have to ask, are they always giving us the range of ideas and detailed scrutiny we need?

 I’ve also identified another issue with some trustees who become a trustee with the main purpose of boosting their personal image.
 Some of these individuals do not take the time to understand and contribute to the organisation.
 As these are voluntary roles some organisations are then reluctant to address this lack of engagement which could be taken by someone who genuinely wants to contribute but can’t afford to.